Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             times of the number of samples ("n") or 3. times of average read depth ("a").
 The second value is for (number 3 + number 4) / (number 1 + number 2 + number 3 + number 4).
-These two values are splited by comma.
+These two values are split by comma.
                             For example, n_10,0.8 is assigned and the average read depth is 70 and the number of samples (--sample_number) is 4.
 It means that the sum of